summerzhao618/BubbleTodo/README.md

 # Bubble Todo

 A playful, single-page to-do app where tasks float as colorful bubbles on a dark glassmorphic canvas.
-No build tools, no frameworks, no backend — just open `index.html` in a browser (or click https://summerzhao618.github.io/BubbleTodo/).
+No build tools, no frameworks, no backend — just open `index.html` in a browser, or click [here](https://summerzhao618.github.io/BubbleTodo/).

 ![HTML](https://img.shields.io/badge/Pure-HTML%2FCSS%2FJS-blue)